Hybrid Smoothing for Anomaly Detection in Time Series: A Frequentist Approach to Identifying Anomalies

-and define a $n \times 2$ regression matrix $\bX$ with the $i^{th}$ row given by $[ 1, t_i]$.
+Define an $n \times 2$ regression matrix $\bX$ with the $i^{th}$ row given by $[ 1, t_i]$.
 That is, $\bX$ is the usual regression matrix for fitting a linear trend.
-In this setup we have the usual linear GP model
+In this setup, we have the usual linear GP model

 where $\bh_i = h(t_i)$.
-Now let $K$ be the covariance matrix of $\bh$ and it is a standard result that the best linear unbiased estimator for $\textbf{f}$ is given as
+Now, let $K$ be the covariance matrix of $\bh$.
+It is a standard result that the best linear unbiased estimator for $\textbf{f}$ is given as